 For example, if you are 68 years old and sell your company for €600,000, you do not qualify for Retirement Relief as the value of the company exceeds the threshold for your age.
 So you would deduct the threshold (€500,000) from the price of your business (€600,000) which leaves you a difference of €100,000.
 If you half the difference, that leaves you €50,000.
 That is the limit of the CGT you will have to pay.

 If you are 55 or over, you may find that you qualify for both Entrepreneur Relief and Retirement Relief.
 Both options can actually be in conjunction with each other.
 While this could potentially be beneficial, if you have or are likely to have more more than one business asset that you will dispose of at some point, then exhausting both reliefs on the same asset may not be wise (remember, both are subject to lifetime thresholds).

 When it comes to choosing one over the other, this will very much depend on your personal circumstances and the value of your business asset.
-For extra peace of mind, it’s always wise to seek professional advice from an accountant or financial advisor who has experience in this area.
+For extra peace of mind, it’s always wise to seek professional advice from a small company accountant or financial advisor who has experience in this area.
 They will be able to help you plan your disposal of assets in a way that maximises the savings on your CGT liability.

 How To Claim